Healthdirect Free Australian health advice you can count on.

 Treatment for groin infections will depend on the type of infection you have.

 Some fungal skin infections will clear up by themselves if you keep the area clean and dry.
-But if you have a groin infection that you have not had before, or any irritation that is not improving, you should see a doctor.

-If you have a sexually transmitted infection, you may need antibiotics or other medicine.
+If you have a sexually transmitted infection, you may also need antibiotics or another medicine.
 If you are told you have a sexually transmitted infection, your doctor will talk to you about telling your sexual partners so that they can also be examined and treated as necessary.
 Avoid sexual contact until your doctor says it is OK.

 Lice or scabies

-Other causes of groin irritation such as pubic and body lice or scabies need to be treated with medicated creams or washes.
 Other family or household members may also need to be treated.
-You will also need to clean your house by washing bedding and towels.
+You will need to clean your house by washing bedding and towels.
 Talk to your doctor about this.

 Skin allergy or dermatitis